-Make Sure Your Site Has a Clear Web Page Hierarchy
+Make Sure Your Site Has Clear Web Page Hierarchy

 Perhaps one of the best, and most often forgotten resources for search engine optimization and website projects in general is the Google Webmaster Guidelines.
 1